lorforlinux/docs.beagleboard.io/boards/beaglebone/ai/03-design-and-specifications.rst

-.. _beaglebone-ai-design:
+.. _bbai-design-and-specifications:

-Detailed Hardware Design
+Design and specifications
 #########################

 This section provides a detailed description of the Hardware design.